cnmipss-web/cnmi-pss-main/docs/administration/webtools.md

 ## Application Administration

+The webmaster@cnmipss.org account is the only account with administrator access to the Webtools application.

 ### Managing Users

-The primary admistrative task in the application is managing user access to the various roles the application.
+The primary admistrative task in the application is managing user access to the various roles of the application.
 This can be done by selecting the `Manage Users` role where you can invite new users, remove users, and edit the roles assigned to existing users.

 ## System Administration